Yeezuzz/CMSC-133-Final-Project/README.md

   It might be wise to temporarily pull crew out of systems if you know a big attack is coming.
 Count when the Flagship fires!
 This might backfire spectacularly though…

   It takes four points of damage to shut down the missile launcher!
 Keep this in mind!

+  Keep in mind the enemy’s turn also counts as a turn!
+As long as you keep your weapon at the “ready to charge in two turns” state, you’ll have it at the next opportunity!

+  Your weapons system has a “buffer” point!
+You only need 7 levels to power everything, but I gave you 8!
+Don’t say I never do anything for you.

+  You can type in shorthand to move crew by just typing the first letter of the system.
+As long as you don’t get “invalid response” in return, it worked!